Koala holds a tree. Its fur is grey with white on the belly, claws are black and pointy, nose is black and it has little brown eyes

 Female koala in brown tree has grey fur with white belly, black pointy claws, black nose, and brown eyes.

-Quartl via Wikimedia Commons Cropped.
+Quartl via Wikimedia Commons.
+Cropped.

 According to Theriogenology, it is well established that chlamydial disease renders female koalas infertile.